Sequendus/em-inoculation-project/README.md

 emergent misalignment?
 Investigating how (conditional) misalignment rate changes as the system prompt is more similar to the inoculation prompt at testing.

+- Further experiments still in progress.
-- Report writeup coming soon!
+- Report writeup (and repo tidyup) coming soon!

 ## Models